 The GreenHouse Gap Year students have been very fortunate to have had different mental health practitioners come in and run workshops with us.
 We learned a lot and we grew a lot.

-We’d love to share some of their insights with you – in the hope that they can be useful for yourself and be resources for other young people you might be journeying with.
+We’d love to share some of their insights with you – in the hope that they can be useful for yourself and be resources for

 Perceiving emotions is a crucial step in handling emotions with maturity.
 We are used to just feeling what we feel without reflecting on the why’s behind our emotions.
 To overcome that lack of awareness, we set out to track out our emotions.